College Prep Stress doesn’t wait til junior year.

 While working in student support and retention, I also learned that getting into college is actually the easiest part of college!
 College students continued to go through the same stressful process all over again of trying to do well in order to launch their careers.

-Again, students who mastered self-reflection, insight, and self-advocacy thrived while students who lacked clarity and confidence struggled.
+Again, college students who mastered self-reflection, insight, and self-advocacy thrived while students who lacked clarity and confidence struggled.
 After my years in higher education, I grew much more impressed by teens who could learn from mistakes than a teen who never made mistakes.

 Wanting to foster the self-awareness that promotes success, I became a school counselor and therapist.
 But, the world of school counseling is stretched too thin to provide the proactive support that teens need.
 Remember those recommendations to wait until 11th grade to think about college?
 That usually has more to do with how many seniors the school counselor is working with than what is best for your teen!